ljsinclair/featurebase-docs/docs/cloud/cloud-tables/cloud-table-add-column.md

 ## Add a column to a table

 {: .note}
-Default constraint values are used if they are not entered.
+Constraint defaults are set automatically if values are not set.

 * Click **Databases** > database name > **Tables** > table name.
 * Click **Columns** > **Add column**.